open-mmlab/mmpretrain/configs/davit/README.md

 | `davit-small_3rdparty_in1k`\* | From scratch |   49.75    |   8.80    |   83.61   |   96.75   | [config](davit-small_4xb256_in1k.py) | [model](https://download.openmmlab.com/mmclassification/v0/davit/davit-small_3rdparty_in1k_20221116-51a849a6.pth) |
 | `davit-base_3rdparty_in1k`\*  | From scratch |   87.95    |   15.51   |   84.09   |   96.82   | [config](davit-base_4xb256_in1k.py)  | [model](https://download.openmmlab.com/mmclassification/v0/davit/davit-base_3rdparty_in1k_20221116-19e0d956.pth) |

 *Models with * are converted from the [official repo](https://github.com/dingmyu/davit/blob/main/mmdet/mmdet/models/backbones/davit.py#L355).
 The config files of these models are only for inference.
-We haven't reprodcue the training results.*
+We haven't reproduce the training results.*

 ## Citation